jess789550/google_ml_crash_course/README.md

 ## Embeddings

-Pitfalls of sparse data representations
+Pitfalls of sparse data representations (one-hot vectors)
 - Number of weights
 - Number of datapoints
 - Amount of computation
 - Amount of memory
 - Difficulty of supporting on-device machine learning (ODML)

 An **embedding** is a vector representation of data in embedding space.
 An embedding represents each item in n-dimensional space with n floating-point numbers (typically in the range –1 to 1 or 0 to 1).
+Generally speaking, a model finds potential embeddings by projecting the high-dimensional space of initial data vectors into a *lower-dimensional* space.

 <img src="images/embeddings_3D_tangyuan.png">

 In the real world, embedding spaces are d-dimensional, where d is much higher than 3.
+However, d will be lower than the dimensionality of the data, and relationships between data points are not necessarily intuitive.
 For word embeddings, d is often 256, 512, or 1024.

+Real world examples
+- Genomic sequencies of simple viruses: genome vs nucleotide
+- Photos of horses: number of pixels, sharpes, colours, patterns
+- Lines of code: length, class, type

 **word2vec** trains on a corpus of documents to obtain a single global embedding per word.
 When each word or data point has a single embedding vector, this is called a **static embedding**.